deepakrajpurushothaman/Knowledge-Management/README.md

-# Social And Organizational Science
+# Social Sciences And Organizational Sciences
 This repository will be used only to plan the learning projects

 WP - [Strategic Leadership and management Specialization](https://www.coursera.org/specializations/strategic-leadership)